How to watch The Weather Channel without cable in 2026

 - 5-day free trial

-With regard to the Weather Channel, it's available in Fubo's most popular plans: Pro and Elite (NOT available in the Sports + News or Latino plan).
+With regard to the Weather Channel, it's available in Fubo's most popular plans: Pro and Elite (it's NOT in the Sports + News or Latino plans).
 You'll also get a bunch of other weather-related programming with Fubo.
 Some of those include AccuWeather, FOX Weather and Weather Spy.

 Here's a closer look at Fubo's plans that include the Weather Channel.
-As with all Fubo packages, you'll get a 5-day free trial to try things out before you commit:
+As with all their packages, you get a 5-day free trial to try things out before you commit:

 - First month discount